UniQA: Unified Vision-Language Pre-training for Image Quality and Aesthetic Assessment

 Our contributions can be summarized as follows: \begin{itemize} \item With the assistance of MLLMs, we construct a high-quality image-text dataset about image quality and aesthetics.
-Through pre-training on this dataset, we develop UniQA, which effectively learns a general perception of image assessment, promoting the effective and efficient learning of both IQA and IAA tasks. \item We propose a novel Multi-Cue Integration Adapter, which integrates various assessment-related cues to fully exploit the extensive knowledge of the pre-trained model with minimal additional parameters. \item Extensive experiments show that our method achieves SOTA performance across multiple IQA and IAA datasets.
-Benefiting from the rich representations learned through pre-training, UniQA demonstrates exceptional zero-shot and few-label image assessment capabilities. \end{itemize}
+Thro-ugh pre-training on this dataset, we develop UniQA, which effectively learns a general perception of image assessment, promoting the effective and efficient learning of both IQA and IAA tasks. \item We propose a novel Multi-Cue Integration Adapter, which integrates various assessment-related cues to fully exploit the extensive knowledge of the pre-trained model with minimal additional parameters. \item Extensive experiments show that our method achieves impressive performance across classical IQA and IAA tasks, few-label IQA and other downstream tasks, showing promise as a foundational assessment model. \end{itemize}